jwaddi/CHEM501_Digital_Portfolio/README.md

 # CHEM501_Digital_Portfolio

-A good README should include a brief overview section with a paragraph or two explaining what the software does, how it works, and who made it.

 # Project Overview

 The Stuffy Study investigates the ventilation and learning environment in student study spaces using real-time environmental sensing and interactive data visualisation.